ChrisDiamantis99/Bike-Analysis/README.md

 - Clean_Profit: The clean profit from the sale
 - Seasons: The season of the year on which the sale occurred.

-##Analysis
+## Analysis
-The code for the analysis is contained in the sales_analysis.ipynb Jupyter Notebook file.
+The code for the analysis is contained in the Bike.ipynb Jupyter Notebook file.
 The notebook contains the following sections:

 1. Data cleaning and preprocessing: This section involves cleaning the data and converting it into a format suitable for analysis.
 This includes handling missing values, transforming data types, and creating new columns.